Certified Emergency Nurse Education and Training Requirements

 Job Outlook and Salary Stats

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for registered nurses was $66,220 in 2013.
-Additionally, the BLS reported that jobs for registered nurses should increase by 19% between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for registered nurses was $67,490 per year in 2015.
+Additionally, the BLS reports that jobs for registered nurses should increase by 16% between 2014 and 2024.